cashubtc/awesome-cashu/README.md

 - [SatsContact](https://github.com/massmux/SatsContact) is a Lightning address provider that automatically generates @sats.contact Lightning addresses and real-time converts received amounts in Cashu tokens sent to the Telegram Chat.

 ### Various nutcases
-- [Olas](https://www.nobsbitcoin.com/olas-v0-1-4/) is an Instagram-like Nostr Client that supports NIP-60/61 (nutzaps/wallet), uses [nutsack](https://nutsack.me/)
-- [Learn civics](https://civico.app) is a civics citizenship app that has NIP-60 and NIP-61 support
 - [Athenut](https://athenut.com/) search smarter (Kagi-powered).
 Pay in sats.
 - [Nutband](https://github.com/jooray/nutband) aims to use Cashu payments over long range radio and other mesh networks using Reticulum and LXMF.
 - [Cashu faucet](https://www.gandlaf.com/faucet/anarchy) allows you to deposit and withdraw Cashu tokens from a web interface.
 Read the code [here](https://github.com/gandlafbtc/cashu-faucet).